 This may seem wild, but the New York Times reports that as of 2016, at least 47% of people reported working remotely at least part of the time.

 Working remotely definitely has its benefits, but it also has its challenges, and one of them is communication.
+If most of your team members are in different time zones, then a good communication practice is something that you’d consider most of the time.

 To simplify your life, it’s important to invest in technology that makes communication easier.
 Here are some of the top types of software to invest in that will enhance team communication in ways you never thought possible.